superheatedsteam/generic_SD40-2/README.md

 The 3D cab view and external model where not built together.
 When I merged them recently into a single Blender file for this project, I found that modelling by eye is not as accurate as modelling to known dimensions, which I did not have at the time.

 The textures, texture layout and UV unwrap is a quick and dirty hack, is not well thought out and needs a complete overhaul.
-This probably not a bad thing as the geometry or needs to be accurate first, then new textures can be rendered and unwrapped correctly.
+This probably not a bad thing as the geometry or needs to be accurate first, then new textures can be rendered or baked once unwrapped correctly.

 Objects like chains, handrail ends, bogie and under frame details are missing.